 The trigger missing for the popularization of this methodology was the rise of micro-computing at the end of the 1980s and the development of software GUIs through operational systems such as Windows (Microsoft), OS/2 (IBM) and Mac (Apple).
 With these events, applications that previously could only be run on large computers and mainframes could now be run by any organization and were accessible to a wide variety of users and departments.

 Thus, today many organizations in the manufacturing, government, service, telecommunications, banking and logistics sectors have used this methodology with success.
 Its use, contrary to what many imagine, has not been limited to large corporations and has spread to many medium and small companies in both the public and private sectors.

 We’ll show you everything you need to know about this system, including its advantages and how to implement it.
 Take a look!

 Traditional costing systems arose to meet tax requirements and stock valuations, but these systems have various flaws, especially when used as management tools.

 This happens because these traditional costing methodologies are focused on the various products that companies offer.
 Costs are assigned equally among these products because it’s assumed that each item/sku consumes the organization’s diverse resources in proportion to the volume of the products produced.

-In this way, various “volume” drivers such as direct labor hours, machine hours and raw material costs are used as criteria to assign overhead costs.
+In this way, various “volume” drivers such as direct labor hours, machine hours and raw material allocation of costs are used as criteria to assign overhead costs.